FalkonML/falkon/README.md

     title = {Efficient Hyperparameter Tuning for Large Scale Kernel Ridge Regression}, authors = {Meanti, Giacomo and Carratino, Luigi and De Vito, Ernesto and Rosasco, Lorenzo}, year = {2022},
-    booktitle = {(to appear in) Proceedings of The 25th International Conference on Artificial Intelligence and Statistics}, }
+    booktitle = {Proceedings of The 25th International Conference on Artificial Intelligence and Statistics}
+}
 ```